 "Whatever is the matter?" warbled the bluebird as he flew from his house on the very tree that had the robin's nest in its branches.
-But, no sooner had he asked the question, than he too began to sing
+But, no sooner had he asked the question, than he too began to sing lustily.

 "Twit-Twit-Twit," said the Martin, as he lighted on the branch right below the robin.
 "Look, look," he called to the wrens, chippies and humming birds as they came flying along.
-"See, our friend Piping you never did hear.
+"See, our friend Piping Pan has returned to guard our fountain."

-Pan has returned to guard our fountain."
+By this time all the birds of the Park had gathered on nearby limbs and such a chirping and chattering vou never did hear.

-By this time all the birds of the Park had gathered on nearby limbs and such a chirping and chattering why do you say he looks clean?" asked a bluebird who had lately come to the Park to live.
+"How clean Pan looks," said Mrs. Martin, "I wish he would tell us why he went away."
+"But why do you say he looks clean?" asked a bluebird who had lately come to the Park to live.
 "Doesn't he too bathe and drink from the beautiful fountain that he guards."
 "Silly," answered the sparrow, hopping over to the branch beside the bluebird.
 "Don't you know that Piping Pan is but a lovely statue, who can't move or speak, but just sits by our fountain to make it a beautiful and happy place to bathe in."